filecxx/FileCentipede/README.md

 dashboard: [https://w.filecxx.com](https://w.filecxx.com)

-File centipede is an internet file download/upload manager, WebDAV client, FTP client, and an SSH client.
+File centipede is an All-In-One internet file upload/download manager, BitTorrent Client, WebDAV client, FTP client, and SSH client.

-It's fast, customizable, user-friendly, multi protocols supported, and free with no ads.
+It is designed to be fast, customizable, and user-friendly.

-It also contains many useful auxiliary tools such as HTTP requester, file merge, and encoders.
+It supports multi-protocols and contains many useful auxiliary tools such as HTTP requester, file merge, and encoders.

 With the browser integration, you can download audio and videos from websites, even encrypted videos.

-File centipede makes everything easy and efficient, it's the best internet download manager you can find.
+(It's free with no ads)

 ## Source code
 FileU source code is in the source_code directory,